cgalmenartest/node/INSTALL.md

 #### Setup the database

-From the root of the midas directory, initialize the database:
+From the root of the openopps directory, initialize the database:

      npm run migrate
      npm run init